Chinese Benevolent Association of Vancouver: History

-Wong Soon King, Lee Kee, Shum Moon, Yip Sang, Leong Suey, and Chow Tong founded the CBA in 1896.
+Prominent Chinatown business leaders Wong Soon King, Lee Kee, Shum Moon, Yip Sang, Leong Suey, Chang Toy, and Chow Tong founded the CBA in 1896.
+The goal of the organization was to protect Chinese business interests and livelihoods against discrimination.
 Ten years later the CBA received a designation as a nonprofit organization.
 Willmott wrote that the CBA's role as a federation of multiple locality associations in Vancouver did not correspond "to the reality of power groupings within the Chinese community in Vancouver" and that it was unlike other Canadian benevolent associations; Willmott concluded that the Vancouver CBA structure "probably" originated from the San Francisco CBA's structure.
 The Vancouver CBA operated the Chinese Benevolent Association Building in Chinatown; it was built in 1907.
+In 1910, a hospital was built on the second and third floors of the CBA Building.
+The hospital offered free medical services and beds prior to its shutdown by the government in 1919 who cited poor conditions.
+A new makeshift hospital was created by the CBA to replace the ailing one.
 Additional association buildings opened in the 1910s and 1920s.
 As the British Columbia Chinese population shifted to Vancouver, the Chinese Consolidated Benevolent Association in Victoria moved to Vancouver in the 1930s.
+In 1943, $30,000 was raised by the CBA to expand the hospital, and this expansion later was incorporated into the Mount Saint Joseph Hospital.
+Post-1949, for a period, the CBA was supportive of the Republic of China, which had relocated to Taiwan.

 In 1962 the association gave places in its ruling committee to representatives of every other Chinese association in the Vancouver Chinatown.
 This was done due to changing sociopolitical conditions; Chinese in that period were finding a greater acceptance in mainstream society and new immigrants were not oriented to the older Chinatown organizations.
 In 1964 Willmott wrote that "many Chinese", especially more assimilated Chinese, "do not recognize its right to speak for them".
 According to Aitken, the organization "lost most of its influence" in the 1970s, and the Chinese Benevolent Association of Canada split from it in 1979.

+Circa the 1980s the organization became closer to the People's Republic of China.
 Aitken stated that the CBA regained influence by 2014.
 In 1991 the president of the CBA estimated that the organization had 10,000 members; the per person membership fee was $1 and there were multiple paths to membership, so Hugh Xiaobin Tan, author of "Chinese-Canadian Associations in Vancouver," concluded that the exact membership was "difficult to determine".

+In 2023, citing some CBA advertisements that favored the Hong Kong national security law, Norimitsu Onishi stated that "it has recently become a cheerleader of some of Beijing’s most controversial policies".
+Canadian intelligence analyst Scott McGregor and journalist Ina Mitchell referred to the CBA as a "great example of a legitimate organization that has been co-opted by the United Front."